sekoyo/react-image-crop/README.md

 Some things to note:

-- I haven't implemented `scale` and `rotate` to the crop preview yet.

 - You can crop from an off-screen image if your image is sized down

 - You can scale down during conversion to reduce upload size (e.g. from a phone camera)